The Governor is the dejure (nominal) head.

 To uphold the democratic principles the Governor appoints the leader of the majority party in the state legislative assembly as the Chief Minister.

 In case no party has the majority then the Governor uses the discretionary powers.

 The general principle is that the Governor invites the coalition group to form the government.

-Note: Single largest party is a party is different from the majority party.
+Note: The single largest party is a party is different from the majority party.
 A majority party gets the clear cut majority in the house.
-Single largest party is that party that won highest number of seats in the house but did not get the majority.
+Single largest party is that party that won the highest number of seats in the house but did not get the majority.